A few days ago I was sipping mocktails at Mundaka and gazing at The Lone Cyprus on the iconic 17 Mile Drive along the Pacific coastline.

-When the eggs have cooled, chop ’em up, then also cook/chop 1/2lb chicken breasts and 1/2lb bacon.
-Use leftovers for both, if you have ’em!
+When the eggs have cooled, chop them up, then also cook/chop 1/2lb chicken breasts and 1/2lb bacon.

-Finally, turn to zee greens.
-I like Cobb Salads made with hearty lettuces that stand up to the weight of the toppings, so I bought Dole’s Italian Blend which combines crispy romaine lettuce with hearty radicchio to act as the bed for the flavorful ingredients on top.
+Finally, zee greens.
+I like Cobb Salads made with hearty lettuces that stand up to the weight of the toppings, so I use Dole’s Italian Blend which combines crispy romaine lettuce with hearty radicchio to act as the bed for the flavorful ingredients on top.

 Ready?
 Set.
 Assemble!

 You could drizzle the salad with your favorite dressing or make an easy Tarragon Vinaigrette like I did.
 I’ve been seeing tarragon this, and tarragon that for weeks, and have never tried the herb, so I thought I’d give it a go in this vinaigrette.
 It was wonderful!

 Between the California avocados and sweet strawberries, salty bacon and juicy tomatoes, each bite of this salad was a new experience.
 Enjoy!

 simple yet flavorful recipes that take the stress out of dinnertime